Overview

 About Terri

-Terri Rambosek is a health care lawyer with over 25 years of experience assisting hospitals and health care systems, physicians and medical groups, insurers, IPAs, and other clients as they navigate the complex regulatory environment that affects their business operations and strategic transactions.
-Her collaborative approach, business insights, and communication skills enable Terri to provide practical advice and support based on an in-depth understanding of an organization’s strategic goals.
+Terri Rambosek is a seasoned health care attorney with extensive experience advising hospitals and health care systems, physicians and medical groups, IPAs, and other clients as they navigate the complex regulatory environment that affects their business operations and strategic transactions.
+Her collaborative approach and business insight, gained over her years acting as both general counsel and outside counsel to health care organizations, enable Terri to provide practical advice and legal support based on an in-depth understanding of an organization’s strategic goals.

-Terri has advised these clients regarding regulatory matters, including Stark and anti-kickback laws, governance, certificate of need requirements, reimbursement issues, and other compliance concerns.
-She has also counseled clients regarding operational matters, including medical staff affairs, quality improvement and risk management activities and general policies and procedures.
+Terri has advised health care clients regarding transactions, and regulatory matters, including Stark and anti-kickback laws, certificate of need requirements, reimbursement issues, and other compliance concerns.
+She has also counseled clients regarding governance and operational matters, including medical staff affairs, quality improvement and risk management activities and general policies and procedures.

 Before joining Stoel Rives, Terri was Vice President and General Counsel for the Northwest Division of Common Spirit Health (formerly Catholic Health Initiatives).
-In that role, she managed a large and complex system with operations that include urban and rural hospitals, multi-specialty clinics, an ACO, and numerous strategic partnerships.
+In that role, she oversaw expansion and served as an executive advisor for a large and complex system with operations that include urban and rural hospitals, multi-specialty clinics, an ACO, and numerous strategic partnerships.
 Earlier in her career, she held positions of increasing responsibility at several other health care organizations and law firms.

 Expand to Read More + See Less -